 Financial Aid for Our Students

-At Potomac College, it is one of our primary missions to make a post-secondary degree accessible to everyone.
+At University of the Potomac, it is one of our primary missions to make a post-secondary degree accessible to everyone.
 With that in mind, we offer numerous options for financing your education.
 The best way to find out what is right for you is to contact one of our Financial Aid advisors.
 They will give you personal help in matching you with your best options.

 Our financial aid staff can be reached by calling 888-635-1121 or by emailing us at firstname.lastname@example.org.